 The format of a press release

-When formatting a press release, you’ll want to write it in a straightforward and newsy way, so a journalist who might write about it can imagine it as an article on their news site.
+When formatting a press release, you’ll want to write it in a straightforward and newsy way, so a journalist who might write about it can imagine it as an article on their the mercury news site.

 Below is a typical press release format:

 - Contact information and “For Immediate Release” at the top.
 Name and contact details of your communications executive or media coordinator.
 Typically, anyone that the reporter can get in touch with to get more information.

 - Title and subheading to summarize the news.
 A title that grabs readers’ attention and clearly explains what the release is about - Is it a newsworthy study?
 A product launch?
 An achievement announcement?